-Most Kaiser Permanente HMO members do not know that Kaiser has its own unique rules for medical negligence litigation: since 1978, Kaiser Permanente has included a mandatory provision in their group policies requiring the use of a private arbitration procedure for all Kaiser malpractice, KFH negligence, product liability, prescription drug and medical negligence claims against Kaiser employees and Permanente Medical group doctors resulting from negligence, carelessness or malpractice of the giant health care provider.
+Until they are injured by a medical error or mistake, most Kaiser members do not know that Kaiser has its own private system for resolving malpractice claims.
+Since 1978, Kaiser has included a mandatory provision in all group policies requiring the use of a private arbitration procedure for all Kaiser malpractice, KFH negligence, product liability, prescription drug and medical negligence claims against Kaiser employees and Permanente Medical group doctors.
+Claims for infants, children, teens and adults must be arbitrated.

-Kaiser pays a private dispute administrator, The Office of the Independent Administrator (OIA) to administer its private court system for all claims made against Kaiser doctors.
+Kaiser pays a private administrator, The Office of the Independent Administrator (OIA) to run its private court system for all claims made against Kaiser doctors.
 There are complex and unique rules which govern the process, timing and disposition of claims for Kaiser personal injury and wrongful death brought by Kaiser members.
-The OIA has set strict time tables for resolving claims and mandates that all claims be resolved through arbitration in less than 18 months from the date the claim is filed.
+These are Kaiser Rules that differ from court rules.
+These include strict time tables for resolving claims which require that all claims be resolved through arbitration in less than 18 months from the date the claim is filed.
 For more information, please see our materials on a general timeline for Kaiser proceedings and About the OIA.

-At Walkup, Melodia, Kelly & Schoenberger, in San Francisco, California, we have been successfully prosecuting Kaiser on behalf of its patients for more than 45 years.
-Walkup’s extensive Kaiser experience includes representing patients in Kaiser Permanente HMO personal injury malpractice claims.
+At Walkup, Melodia, Kelly & Schoenberger, in San Francisco, California, we have been successfully prosecuting malpractice cases against Kaiser since 1970, more than 50 years.
+Our Kaiser team has won in arbitration against Kaiser in obstetrical cases, failure to diagnose cases, surgical error cases, delayed diagnosis cases, wrongful death cases, pediatric cases, medication cases, brain injury cases, cerebral palsy cases, radiology cases and paralysis cases.
 We have recovered hundreds of millions of dollars in medical claims against Kaiser Permanente HMO since 1978.
-We are experts in helping Kaiser members unravel the intricacies of the Kaiser Permanente arbitration procedures and can ensure that you are legally protected.
-Our Kaiser malpractice team includes a lawyer who is also a doctor.
+We are experts in helping Kaiser members unravel the intricacies of the Kaiser Permanente arbitration procedures.
+We know how to protect the legal rights of Kaiser members.
+Unlike other firms our Kaiser malpractice team includes a lawyer who is also a doctor.

 Negligently Performed Pediatric Neurosurgery Resulting in Quadriplegia — $6,350,000 Settlement